knpuniversity/ansible/knpu/ansistrano/server-provision.md

 servers... these keys won't work anymore.
 Sorry!
 Replace them with your own.
 Second, in `aws.yml`, see that `key_name`?
 You'll need to create your own "Key Pair" in the EC2 management console, and put its name here.
-The key pair will give you the private key needed to to SSH onto the new server.
+The key pair will give you the private key needed to SSH onto the new server.

 ## Server Provisioning

 Once you have a server... deploying is really *two* steps.
-Step 1: provisioning: the fancy word that basically means installing everything you need, like Nginx, PHP, PHP extension and whatever else.
+Step 1: provisioning: the fancy word that basically means installing everything you need, like Nginx, PHP, PHP extensions and whatever else.
 And *then* step 2: actually deploying.

 I don't care *how* you setup - or *provision* - your server.
 In the Ansible tutorial, we - of course! - used Ansible to do this, but that is *not* a requirement for using